This recipe serves 2-4.

 For the dough...

-Quarter the potatoes and submerge them (skin-on) in a pot of well-salted cold water.
-Bring to a boil and cook until very tender and easily pierced with a knife, about 20 minutes.
-Drain and allow to cool slightly, then peel off the skins (they should remove easily).
-While still warm, pass the potatoes through a ricer or gently mash with a potato masher/fork.
-Spread the potato out on a paper towel-lined baking sheet so all steam evaporates and allow to cool completely.
-Pat dry with more paper towels to remove any excess moisture.
+Halve the potatoes crosswise and submerge them in a pot of well-salted cold water.
+Bring to a boil and cook until the potatoes are tender and easily pierced with a knife, about 25 minutes.
+Drain the potatoes thoroughly.
+When they’re cool enough to handle but still warm, remove the skins (they should peel right off!).
+Pass them through a potato ricer or gently mash them with a potato masher or fork.

 Add the flour to a large mixing bowl and, with your fist, make a large hole (or "well") in the center.
-Add the remaining ingredients to the well and mix everything together gently until just combined.
-Transfer the shaggy mass to a wooden surface and knead very lightly until everything is generally evenly incorporated, no more than 2-3 minutes.
-Wrap the dough in plastic and refrigerate for about an hour.
+Add half of the potatoes, half the egg, half the cheese, and a dash of nutmeg to the well.
+Follow with the remaining potatoes, egg, cheese, and nutmeg.
+Scoop the flour from the bottom of the bowl and gently mix everything together until just combined.
+Transfer the shaggy mass to a wooden surface and knead very lightly until everything is generally evenly incorporated, no more than a minute (the mixture should be homogenous but not particularly smooth).

 Time to shape...